 - With a fork, gently whisk the eggs while slowly drawing in a little flour from the inner edges of the well.
 Continue to mix carefully so the wall of flour doesn’t break.
 As more flour blends in, the mixture will thicken and start to look like a shaggy dough.

 - Use a bench scraper or your hands to fold the remaining flour into the egg mixture until a rough ball of dough forms.
-Knead the dough by hand for 10 to 15 minutes, working until it becomes smooth and elastic.
-If it feels sticky, sprinkle in 1 tablespoon of the reserved ¼ cup of flour at a time while kneading.
-At first the dough may appear dry or crumbly, but it should gradually come together into a slightly tacky, smooth ball.
+Knead the dough by hand for 10 to 15 minutes, until it is smooth and no longer looks rough or crumbly.
+Fresh pasta dough should feel firm but pliable, not soft like bread dough.
+If the dough feels sticky, sprinkle in 1 tablespoon of the reserved flour at a time while kneading.
+If it seems too dry to come together, add a few drops of water as needed.

 - Shape the dough into a round, wrap it tightly in plastic wrap, and let it rest at room temperature for at least 30 minutes and up to 3 hours.
 For longer storage, refrigerate for up to 24 hours, bringing it back to room temperature before rolling.